igorlord/draft-ietf-ippm-explicit-flow-measurements/draft-mdt-ippm-explicit-flow-measurements.md

 When the delay bit is used, a single packet with a second marked bit (the delay bit) bounces between a client and a server during the entire connection lifetime.
-This single packet is called Delay Sample.
+This single packet is called "delay sample".

 An observer placed at an intermediate point, tracking the delay sample and the relative timestamp in every spin period, can measure the round trip delay of